Documents include a Delivery Status, to indicate if a document has been sent to a client, or to indicate that a document has been received.

 Sending a Document from FYI

-Share allows you to send a document from FYI via email or via OneDrive.
-The document is sent either as the native document(s) or as PDF attachment(s).
+Share allows you to send a document from FYI via email or via Collaborate.
+The document is sent either as the native document(s) or as a PDF attachment(s).
 The underlying email is automatically filed in FYI and a record of the send is shown in the Activity of each document that was sent.
 The Delivery Status of the document is set to "Sent" and the Sent On is set as the current date and time.
-Refer to Sharing Documents with External Users via Email, OneDrive or myprosperity and Sharing Documents via OneDrive.
+Refer to Sharing Documents with External Users via Email, Collaborate or myprosperity and Sharing Documents via Collaborate.

 Using the Delivery Button to Mark that a Document has been Sent

-When a document has been sent out physically (for example, by postal service, courier, hand delivered, etc.) you can use the Delivery button to update the Delivery Status and mark that it has been "Sent".
-This would be used for a document such as a Word document, Excel spreadsheet, a PDF, or a PowerPoint presentation.
+When a document has been sent out physically (for example, by postal service, courier, hand-delivered, etc.) you can use the Delivery button to update the Delivery Status and mark that it has been "Sent".
+This would be used for a document such as a Word document, Excel spreadsheet, PDF, or PowerPoint presentation.

-- Select one or more document in a list to mark as sent.
+- Select one or more documents in a list to mark as sent.
 Refer to Selecting Documents in a List in Using the Documents Lists.